Deklan Wynne: International career

 New Zealand Football announced that they would be challenging the decision, claiming that the Pacific Games Council confirmed the eligibility of the squad in advance of the tournament and that they acted in "good faith".
 To be eligible for the New Zealand representative team, Wynne, or a parent or grandparent would need to have been born in New Zealand, or he would have needed to have become a New Zealand citizen before the age of 18 – the age when FIFA's requirement for a player to live on the territory of the football association for five years would take effect.
 An appeal to the OFC against their expulsion from Olympic qualifying was rejected in October 2015.
 In January 2016, New Zealand Football successfully applied for an exemption from the FIFA eligibility requirements, making Wynne eligible to play for New Zealand.

 He was selected in the squad for the 2017 FIFA Confederations Cup.
 He described his selection as "like a dream come true".
 He played in New Zealand's defeats to Russia and Mexico, though was dropped for Tom Doyle for the final group game against Portugal.
 He played both legs of the OFC–CONMEBOL play-off tie for the 2018 FIFA World Cup qualification process, which ended in a 2–0 aggregate defeat to Peru.
 This was his last international appearance for five years, with his next game being against Australia in November 2022.
 He was recalled to the national team by interim head coach Darren Bazeley in March 2023.

 Style of play

-Wynne is a modern left-back or left-wing-back with good quickness, agility and stamina.
+Wynne is a modern left-back or left-wing-back reported to have quickness, agility and stamina.
 A left-footed player, he can also play as a right-sided centre-back.